sbk1014/sbk1014.github.io/content/contact.md

 # Get in Touch

-I'm always interested in collaborating on exciting research projects and connecting with fellow researchers in computational biology and machine learning.
+I'm always interested in collaborating on exciting research projects and connecting with fellow researchers in structural health monitoring, civil engineering, and applied machine learning.

 ## Email